+Upon initial appointment to Oregon state government or the Executive Branch, new employees shall complete within the first 60 days of employment the following required compliance trainings unless otherwise required by statute, rule, policy or collective bargaining agreement:

+DAS – CHRO – Customer Service Fundamentals

 The following compliance trainings are required for the following people:

-Within 30 days of initial appointment: All supervisory management employees shall complete the DAS - CHRO - Performance Accountability and Feedback Module 1, Module 2 and Module 3.
+Within 30 days of initial appointment: All supervisory management and unclassified employees shall complete the DAS - CHRO - Performance Accountability and Feedback training(s).

 Within 60 days of position start date: All new hires to Oregon state government and employees who transfer to an Executive Branch agency from the Legislature, Judicial Department, Inside Oregon Enterprises, Oregon Travel Information Council, Secretary of State, Treasury or a semi-independent agency must complete the agency’s new employee orientation (NEO).
 Temporary and seasonal employees only need to complete the agency NEO if they will work for the agency for 30 days or longer.
 At the agency’s discretion, NEO for temporary or seasonal employees can be a modified version of the full NEO.